 The more times you answered “yes,” the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options that Dr. Bruksch can utilize to improve the harmony and function of your jaw.
+There are various treatment options that Drs.
+Bruksch and Altman can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, our doctors will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: